amir-kedis/SLSA/README.md

 ### 😸 Let's start the followers:

-1. Here are eyes that follows your mouth:
+1. Here are eyes that follow your mouse:

 ```bash
 xeyes